argoproj-labs/hera/docs/examples/any_success_all_fail.md

-# Any success all fail
+# Any Success All Fail

 ```python
 from hera import Task, Workflow